fraterenz/rustlings/NOTES.md

 **looping over arrays:** `for element in a.iter()`

 # 4 Memory management
 Memory is managed through a system of ownership with a set of rules that the compiler checks at **compile** time.
-The Rust language gives you control over your memory usage in the same way as other systems programming languages, but having the owner of data automatically clean up that data when the owner goes out of scope means you don’t have to write and debug extra code to get this control.
+The Rust language gives you control over your memory usage in the same way as other systems programming languages, but having the owner of data automatically clean up that data when the owner goes out of scope means you don't have to write and debug extra code to get this control.

 ## Stack & heap: ownership
 All data stored on the stack must have a known, fixed size, e.g. int, floats, arrays, tuples.
 Data with an unknown size at compile time or a size that might change must be stored on the heap instead, i.e. string.
 Types such as integers that have a known size at compile time are stored entirely on the stack.